The Dot Theory

 Project Overview: what is being claimed, what is not, and what would count as success or failure.

-If you want the constitutional and institutional extension:
+If you’re into law and want the constitutional and institutional extension:

 Informational Constitutionalism: a structural argument about procedural access to evaluative information in computational governance.